Deuteron production from phase-space coalescence in the UrQMD approach: Introduction

-The default version of UrQMD does not include the formation of deuterons or other nuclear clusters.
-To calculate the abundancies and spectra of nuclear clusters different approaches are possible.
-E.g. in previous calculations using the UrQMD hybrid approach \cite{Steinheimer:2012tb} the production of clusters was calculated via the Cooper-Frye equation on a hypersurface of constant energy density.
-An alternative way is to follow the Gyulassy, Frankel, Remler approach \cite{Gyulassy:1982pe} based on the von Neumann equation for the n-body density $ \rho(t) $.
-The cross section to observe a deuteron in the final state is then given by $ \sigma_{D}=\lim_{t \rightarrow \infty}Tr \rho_{D}\rho(t) $ with $ \rho_{D}$ being the Wigner transform of the deuteron state.
-In practical calculations the formation of deuterons in this "Wigner function" approach is calculated at the last point of interaction of either nucleon.
-This Wigner function approach has been applied very successfully in the description of deuteron production, see e.g. \cite{Aichelin:1987rh,Nagle:1994wj,Nagle:1996vp,Ko:2010zza,Zhu:2015voa}.
+In previous calculations using the UrQMD hybrid approach \cite{Steinheimer:2012tb} the production of clusters was calculated via the Cooper-Frye equation on a hyper-surface of constant energy density.
+This approach assumes that the deuterons are not formed by coalescence, but are emitted as a single entity from the fireball as suggested in statistical hadronization models.
+An alternative way is the coalescence approach introduced by Gyulassy, Frankel, and Remler\cite{Gyulassy:1982pe} based on the von Neumann equation for the n-body density.
+This "Wigner function" approach follows in spirit the original idea by Sato and Yazaki, but suggests to project the Wigner-transformed wave function on the classical phase space distribution generated from simulations, under the assumption that the classical phase space density provides a good approximation of the (factorized) n-p density matrix.
+The main advantage in this approach is that one does not need to integrate the spatial volume of the source into the coalescence parameter, but uses the relative space-momentum dependent Wigner representation of the deuteron state directly.
+Here one can also easily include the space-momentum correlations of the protons/neutrons emerging during the reaction.
+The Wigner function approach has been applied very successfully in the description of deuteron production, see e.g. \cite{Aichelin:1987rh,Nagle:1994wj,Nagle:1996vp,Ko:2010zza,Zhu:2015voa}.